PaperMC/docs/docs/paper/reference/paper-yml.md

 - secret
   - **default**: `` (empty string)
   - **description**: The secret string that is shared by your Velocity proxy and this server.
-This needs to match your proxy\'s `forwarding-secret` setting.
+This needs to match your proxy's `forwarding-secret` setting.

 ### unsupported-settings